SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 Support users are users in management tenant that have special permissions to login to normal tenants.
 To allow login into normal tenants, support user account must have support access rights.
-When support user logs in to tenant, he has the same privileges as one of users in subtenant.
+When support user logs in to tenant, he has the same privileges as the subtenant user.
-This user from subtenant is specified on login page.
+The user from subtenant is specified on login page.

 Support users can login using own password and username in form